cbowns/fitbit-oauth-perl/readme.md

 A script to upload Weightbot weights to Fitbit.

-## Or, In Other Words:

-It's two Perl scripts: one to request a read-write OAuth token from Fitbit, and another to upload a CSV file from Weightbot.
-It's much faster than doing it yourself.
+It's actually two Perl scripts: one to request a read-write OAuth token from Fitbit, and another to upload a CSV file from Weightbot.
+(It's much faster than doing it yourself.)

 ## What You'll Need: